aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 The pros of using customer Suricata rules:

+* Allows for adding the very important keyword: “flow:to_server” to rules easily
 * Maximum flexibility
 * Control over the alerting and how it shows up in the logs
 * Custom rule signature ID can be used which helps troubleshooting and simplifying log analysis
 * Free-form text rules are easier to copy, edit, share, and backup.
 * Easy to switch rule(s) from one rule group to another (blue-green testing for example)
-* Allow for adding the very important keyword: “flow:to_server” to rules easily

 To assist customers in writing their custom Suricata rules, we created the [Suricata Rule Generator for AWS Network Firewall Open Source application](https://github.com/aws-samples/sample-suricata-generator)

-Below we have also included a custom template for an egress security use case to show examples of custom suricata rules.
+Here is a custom Suricata template that customer find helpful.

 ```
 # This is a "Strict rule ordering" egress security template meant only for the egress use case.
 These rules would need to be adjusted to accommodate any other use cases.
 Use this ruleset with "Strict" rule ordering firewall policy and no default block action, as this template includes custom default block rules at the end that block everything not explicently allowed.